The quantum Kibble-Zurek mechanism: the role of boundary conditions, endpoints and kink types: Types of kinks and the endpoint

-In this section, we analyze two factors that affect the calculation of the KZ critical exponent $\mu$: the endpoint where the dynamics terminate and the choice of a kink operator.
+In this section, we analyze two factors that affect the calculation of the KZ critical exponent $\mu$: the endpoint where the dynamics terminates and the choice of a kink operator.
 All results presented in this section were obtained with fixed boundary conditions, while the effect of various boundary conditions on the apparent KZ critical exponent will be discussed in detail in the next section.
-We consider two types of kink definitions as sketched in Figure \ref{fig:isingkinkoperator}, for the TFIM with antiferromagnetic (Figure \ref{fig:isingkinkoperator}(a)-(c)) and ferromagnetic (Figure \ref{fig:isingkinkoperator}(d)-(f)) interactions.
+We consider two types of kink definitions, illustrated in Fig.~\ref{fig:isingkinkoperator}, corresponding to the Ising chain with antiferromagnetic interactions (Figs.~\ref{fig:isingkinkoperator}(a)–\ref{fig:isingkinkoperator}(c)) and with ferromagnetic interactions (Figs.~\ref{fig:isingkinkoperator}(d)–\ref{fig:isingkinkoperator}(f)).
 In the standard definition, a kink is counted whenever the expected order is violated.
-For instance, in the ferromagnetic case, a kink is counted if any pair of neighboring spins are anti-aligned, while in the antiferromagnetic case, it is counted if they are aligned (see Figure \ref{fig:isingkinkoperator}(d) and (a) correspondingly).
+For instance, in the ferromagnetic case, a kink is counted if any pair of neighboring spins are anti-aligned, while in the antiferromagnetic case, it is counted if they are aligned (see Fig.~\ref{fig:isingkinkoperator}(d) and (a) correspondingly).

 Alternatively, one can count only isolated kinks, thus excluding configurations in which more than two consecutive spins deviate from the expected order.
-In the antiferromagnetic case, this means disregarding regions where three or more neighboring spins are aligned instead of alternating, as shown in \ref{fig:isingkinkoperator}(b).
-In the ferromagnetic case, it entails excluding regions where three or more spins are anti-align, as depicted in \ref{fig:isingkinkoperator}(e).
-Such scenarios are typical for a single-spin flip, as shown Figure \ref{fig:isingkinkoperator}(c) and (f).
-Under the conventional definition \cite{dziarmaga2010dynamics}, such a single flip would count as two kinks.
-However, since a local flip is not a true domain wall but rather an impurity within a single domain, it should be excluded from the final count.
+In the antiferromagnetic case, this means disregarding regions where three or more neighboring spins are aligned instead of alternating:

+with $P_\uparrow$ and $P_\downarrow$ are the projectors for spin up and down respectively, as shown in Fig.~\ref{fig:isingkinkoperator}(b).
+In the ferromagnetic case, it entails excluding regions where three or more spins are anti-aligned:

+as depicted in Fig.~\ref{fig:isingkinkoperator}(e).
+Such scenarios are typical for a single-spin flip, as shown Fig.~\ref{fig:isingkinkoperator}(c) and (f).
+Under the conventional definition~\cite{dziarmaga2010dynamics}, such a single flip would count as two kinks.

+This logic of robust kinks can be extended beyond the trivial Ising model, as shown in Fig.~\ref{fig:pottskinkoperator}.
+However, for the Potts model, the definition of a robust kink is more subtle, since the spin flip might be located between two different domains, as shown in Fig.~\ref{fig:pottskinkoperator}(c)-(d).
+In this case, the advanced definition of kink discards spin flips inside a domain of the same type (Fig.~\ref{fig:pottskinkoperator}(c)), but treats a spin flip that bridges two different domains as a single kink (Fig.~\ref{fig:pottskinkoperator}(d)):